dimaslanjaka/static-blog-generator/src-posts/2017/04/auto-defer-or-async-javascript-in-wp.md

 ---
 title: Auto Defer Or Async Javascript in Wordpress
 webtitle: WMI Gitlab
-subtitle: async vs defer attributesTags:The async and defer attributes for the <script> element have nice support now, so it’s time to learn exactly
+subtitle: async vs defer attributesTagsThe async and defer attributes for the <script> element have nice support now, so it’s time to learn exactly
 lang: en
 date: 2017-04-21T18:48:00.000+07:00